beechit/TYPO3_Welcome/README.md

 **FE**

-TYPO3 Frontend / your website
+TYPO3 Frontend -> this is your website;)

 Structure of the BE
 -------------------

 The structure of the BE (after login at (*www.yourwebsite.com/***/typo3**)) is as follows:

+![TYPO3 Backend structure] (Images/typo3_backend.png)

 1. Available backend modules
-   - The page and list module you are going to use the most to control the content.
+   - The page and list module, this are tools you often use to manage content.
-   - The template/extensions/install/configuration is mostly used to configure/control/develop/debug your website
+   - The template/extensions/install/configuration is mostly used to configure/control/develop/debug your website.
 2. Page tree (only visible in module under the category 'Web')
-   - The different pages and folders/storages containing the content of your website
+   - Shows the different pages and folders/storages containing the content of your website
-3. Content/adjust part
+3. The views / content of the modules
 4. Tools for caching/searching and to adjust user settings

-![TYPO3 Backend structure] (Images/typo3_backend.png)

 Troubleshooting / tips
 ----------------------

-Here are a list of common problems I experienced/experiencing during developing in TYPO3 and afterwards you think 'Of course!!'.
+Here is a list of common problems I experienced during development in TYPO3 and are common mistakes.

+*IF THINGS DON'T WORK AS EXPECTED:*

 * Did you cleared the caches?!! (clear the caches in the top right cache menu)
 * Is my setting really used and not overwritten somewhere?
 In other words what is the loaded typoscript setting in the template object browser?
 * Is the typoScript not been overwritten/ is it visible?
 * Is the database up to date with my code (perform an database check in the install tool)
 * Is the extension active / are the dependencies to other extension set in your ext_emconf.php and are those active?
-* To be continued with 'AHA moments'
+* To be continued with *'AHA moments'*

 Minimal overview of a website structure in dirs
 -----------------------------------------------